chrisgo/kohana-cache-redis/README.md

 );
 ```

-* If you want Redis to be the default caching, put`Cache::$default = 'redis'` at the end of bootstrap
+* bootstrap.php - use Redis as default caching engine at the end of bootstrap

+`Cache::$default = 'redis';`

 * config/cache.php
   * Copy `config/cache.php` to your `APPPATH./config/cache.php`